1RaY-1/termux-setup/README.md

 * Install ToolX if you want to, but for this you'll have to uncoment those commands from *116th* line

 # Note
-I didn't test this on an android device yet.
+I didn't test this yet.
 So maybe there some errors can be ocurred, but I don't think so.